xMikux/Slimefun-Resourcepack/UnuseTexture/README.md

 * Nether Drill, RaulH22 drawn, but not exist. (path: Resourcepack/resource_pack/assets/slimefun/textures/slimefun/gps/nether_drill.png)
 * Ketchup, from Slimefun miscellaneous, but there is no this item
 * cargo_motor.png, from Slimefun technical_components, but there is no this item
+* ingredient/ folder from Slimefun miscellaneous/organic_food, look like is original organic fertilizer/food type.

 ## InfinityExpansion Releases